athiyarastogi/Regression-Analysis---Housing-Values-in-Boston/README.md

 **X10** full-value property-tax rate per 10,000
 **X11** pupil-teacher ratio by town
 **X12** 1000(B − 0.63)2 where B is the proportion of African Americans by town
 **X13** a numeric vector of percentage values of lower status population

+Model is divided in training dataset (model building dataset) and testing dataset.